-A basic disaster and preparedness kit is the cornerstone for any prepping plan.
+A basic disaster and preparedness kit is the cornerstone of any prepping plan.
 Food and water storage are a major part of these kits,

-The WaterBOB is a huge bladder for storing water in before an emergency.
-While you need a little head’s up to use it, it holds a ridiculous amount of water given how much it costs.
+The AquaPod is a huge bladder for storing water before an emergency.
+It’s very similar to the WaterBOB that was discontinued earlier this year.
+While you need a little head’s up to use it, it holds a ridiculous amount of water (65 gallons!) given how much it costs.
 They are meant to be disposable, so even if you are buying one for a seasoned prepper, they will appreciate duplicates if they already own one.

 Home Security Gifts

-An under appreciated facet of prepping is home security.
-Everyone can benefit from bumping up their level of home security, and these gifts are sure to please both preppers and people just looking to make their home a little safer.
+An underappreciated facet of prepping is home security.
+Everyone can benefit from bumping up their level of home security, and these gifts are sure to please both preppers and people just looking to make their homes a little safer.